-VIN HIGH This is the main $5 - 28$ V motor power supply connection, which should typically be made to the larger VIN pad.
-Operation from $5 - 8$ V reduces maximum current output; the device is also protected for transients up to 40 V. The smaller VIN pad can be used to distribute the VIN node to the rest of the application circuit; for lower-current applications, the pin can also be used to power the motor driver and motor.
+PIN Default State Description VIN HIGH This is the main $5-28$ V motor power supply connection, which should typically be made to the larger VIN pad.
+Operation from $5-8$ V reduces maximum current output; the device is also protected for transients up to 40 V. The smaller VIN pad can be used to distribute the VIN node to the rest of the application circuit; for lower-current applications, the pin can also be used to power the board and motors.
 GND LOW Ground connection for logic and motor power supplies.
 OUT2 HIGH The motor output pin controlled by IN2.
 OUT1 HIGH The motor output pin controlled by IN1.
 VDD HIGH 3-5 V logic supply connection.
-This pin is used only for the $\overline{SF}$ pull-up and default-overriding jumpers; in the rare case where none of those features is used, VDD can be left disconnected.
+This pin is used only for the SF pull-up and default-overriding jumpers; in the rare case where none of those features is used, VDD can be left disconnected.
 IN2 HIGH The logic input control of OUT2.
 PWM can be applied to this pin (typically done with both disable lines inactive).
 IN1 HIGH The logic input control of OUT1.
 PWM can be applied to this pin (typically done with both disable lines inactive).
 PWM / D2 LOW Inverted disable input: when $\overline{D2}$ is low, OUT1 and OUT2 are set to high impedance.
 A $\overline{D2}$ PWM duty cycle of 70% gives a motor duty cycle of 70%.
 Typically, only one of the two disable pins is used, but the default is for both disable pins to be active.
 PWM / D1 HIGH Disable input: when D1 is high, OUT1 and OUT2 are set to high impedance.
 A D1 PWM duty cycle of 70% gives a motor duty cycle of 30%.
 Typically, only one of the two disable pins is used, but the default is for both disable pins to be active.
-SF HIGH Status flag output: an over-current (short circuit) or over- temperature event will cause $\overline{SF}$ to be latched LOW.
-If either of the disable pins (D1 or $\overline{D2}$ ) are disabling the outputs, $\overline{SF}$ will also be LOW.
+SF HIGH Status flag output: an over-current (short circuit) or over-temperature event will cause $\overline{\textbf{SF}}$ to be latched LOW.
+If either of the disable pins (D1 or $\overline{\textbf{D2}}$) are disabling the outputs, $\overline{\textbf{SF}}$ will also be LOW.
 Otherwise, this pin is weakly pulled high.
-This allows the $\overline{SF}$ pins of multiple units to connected to a single input.
+This allows the two $\overline{\textbf{SF}}$ pins on the board to be tied together and connected to a single MCU input.
 FB LOW The FB output provides analog current-sense feedback of approximately 525 mV per amp.
-EN LOW Enable input: when EN is LOW, the chip is in a low-current sleep mode.
+EN LOW Enable input: when EN is LOW, the both motor driver ICs are in a low-current sleep mode.

 SLEW LOW Output slew rate selection input.
-A logical LOW results in a slow output rise time (1.5 $\mu$ s - 6 $\mu$ s).
-A logical HIGH selects a fast output rise time (0.2 $\mu$ s - 1.45 $\mu$ s).
+A logical LOW results in a slow output rise time (1.5 μ s - 6 μ s).
+A logical HIGH selects a fast output rise time (0.2 μ s - 1.45 μ s).
 This pin should be set HIGH for high-frequency (over 10 kHz) PWM.
+This pin determines the slew rate mode for both motor driver ICs.
+INV LOW A logical high value inverts the meaning of IN1 and IN2 for both motor drivers.